-Students who demonstrate academic excellence as a sophomore, junior, or senior are invited to join Omicron Delta Epsilon, an international honor society in the field of economics.
+Graduating seniors who demonstrate academic excellence are invited to join Omicron Delta Epsilon, an international honor society in the field of economics.
 Please see the Omicron Delta Epsilon website for more information on the international organization and email the department at email@example.com for more information about our local chapter at Mason.

 This contest is open to all undergraduate economics majors and minors.
 Prior award winners are ineligible for this contest.
 The award's 1st prize is $500 and 2nd prize is $250.
 To enter the contest, the student must write an essay discussing how public choice theory applies to an everyday problem.
-The essay must not exceed 5-7 pages or 2000 words in length.
+Follow the link, below, for the 2022 essay contest prompt.

 This contest is open to all undergraduate economics majors or minors.
 Prior award winners are ineligible for this contest.
 The award's 1st prize is $500 and 2nd prize is $250.
 To enter the contest, the student must write an essay on the topic chosen for that year.
-(Pick up info in Econ dept.) The essay must not exceed 5-7 pages or 2000 words in length.
+Follow link, below, for the 2022 essay contest prompt.

-This contest is open to all undergraduates who are currently enrolled in any 100 level Economics class during the current spring semester.
+This contest is open to all undergraduates who are currently enrolled in any 100-level Economics class during the current spring semester.
 Prior award winners are ineligible for this contest.
 The award's 1st prize is $500 and 2nd prize is $250.
 To enter the contest, the student must write an essay discussing how economics and individual liberty promote individual and societal well being.
-The essay must not exceed 5 pages or 1500 words in length.
+Follow link, below, for the 2022 essay contest prompt.

 Vernon Smith Essay Contest 2022 Prompt